Trump declines to apologize for racist Obamas social media post

 Ranchers also pushed back on the administration’s plans, from the National Cattlemen’s Beef Association to the National Farmers Union.

-Sen. Wyden to intro bill preventing a payout in Trump's IRS lawsuit
+Sen. Wyden to intro bill to prevent a payout in Trump's IRS lawsuit

 Sen. Ron Wyden, D-Ore., plans to introduce legislation next week to prohibit Trump from pocketing money from an IRS lawsuit he filed last month, according to spokesperson Ryan Carey.